CloudCompare/CloudComPy/sphinxDoc/userIntro.rst

     os.environ["_CCTRACE_"]="ON"          # only if you want debug traces from C++ import cloudComPy as cc               # import the CloudComPy module

-There is no more need to call ``initCC`` to discover all the CloudCompare plugins, it's done automatically at import
+It is no longer necessary to call ``initCC`` to discover all the CloudCompare plugins, this is done automatically at import.
 ::

     cc.initCC()  # done automatically at import, before using plugins